The Complete Guide To The Rolex GMT Master [History & Background]

 Rolex GMT-Master Reference 126710

-The new GMT quickly got interested and lists upon 10 years was quickly filled, making this the most wanted Rolex during 2018.
+The new GMT was very well received and got waiting lists for up to 10 years, making this the most wanted Rolex in 2018.

 As we can see, the GMT-Master has been through a lot, starting from a request from Pan Am to where it is today.

-A lot of changes has been made to the GMT-Master when comparing to the first, however, the iconic look with the two-colored bezel, an extra GMT hand, and different bracelet variations still available, it’s very easy to see the similarities the newest 126570BLRO have with the old and first 6542 with a bakelite bezel specially made for Pan AM.
+A lot of changes have been made to the GMT-Master when compared to the first, however, with the iconic look with the two-colored bezel, an extra GMT hand, and different bracelet variations still available, it’s very easy to see the similarities the newest 126570BLRO have with the old and first 6542 with a bakelite bezel specially made for Pan AM.
 This iconic watch plays a big part when it comes to Rolex history, and influence in the watch world.